weyoss/redis-smq/docs/migrating-from-v3-to-v4.md

 - Type `TConsumerOptions` has been renamed to `TMessageDefaultOptions`.

-- All timing message parameters and scheduling parameters are now only in milliseconds (`ttl`, `retryDelay`, `consumeTimeout`, `scheduledDelay`).
+- All time related message parameters and scheduling parameters are now only in milliseconds (`ttl`, `retryDelay`, `consumeTimeout`, `scheduledDelay`).

 - Removed `Scheduler` class.
 Use `MessageManager` instead.

-- Refactored `redisKeys`, which means that the keys format used before and now are incompatible.
-Before upgrading to the newest version, make sure that your Redis server is clean.
+- Refactored `redisKeys`, which means that the old keys format and the new one are incompatible.
+Before upgrading to the newest version, make sure your Redis server is clean.

 - `MonitorServer` has been refactored to use `async/await`: